KeepCrispy/BlueWyvern/README.md

 It's important to keep it light weight so you can deploy this easily with minimal setup to run in your pipeline or deployment environment.

 I highly recommend customizing further before use, such as adding logging and notifications.
-This is best used in tandem with a file integrity monitor as well to an extra layer of visibility.
+This is best used in tandem with a file integrity monitor as well to add an extra layer of visibility.

 Cheers